Gokul-GMenon/Knowledge_Distillation-SQL_generation_on_gpt_2/README.md

-# Knowledge_Distillation-SQL_generation_on_gpt_2
-Using Knowledge distillation to train for natural language to SQL generation on GPT-2 model.

 # 🧠 Natural Language to SQL using Knowledge Distillation

 This project explores how **Knowledge Distillation (KD)** can be applied to the **Text-to-SQL** problem — enabling anyone to query a database using natural language, without needing advanced SQL knowledge or heavy reliance on large models.